Free Networking Event

 There is no fee to submit a proposal to give a presentation for either ICEM2019 delegates or non-delegates.

 Will there be refreshments?

-Our plans involve offering both food and drink to attendees, so you can make ‘WattMeet’ part of your evening dinner and social plans!
-Whether this is through a paid-bar or offered with compliments will depend on the number of attendees who register and sponsorship.
+We are still yet to confirm refreshment plans.
+Whether this is through a paid-bar or offered with compliments, or whether food will be on offer.
+ICEM delegates who are attending the preceding conference welcome reception will be served a complimentary drink which can be taken into WattMeet.